Afghan refugees ‘evictions plan’ deeply concerning, say campaigners

 Figures given to the Commons Home Affairs Committee last year showed £5.6 million a day was being spent on hotels for people who had arrived in the UK and submitted an asylum claim, with £1.2 million paid to house Afghan refugees who fled the Taliban.

+“He said the cost of the current approach and pressure it puts on local areas meant it was not sustainable.”

+Immigration minister Robert Jenrick is set to provide an update on work to deal with illegal immigration this week.

-The British response to refugees fleeing Afghanistan has come under scrutiny in recent months.
+The wider British response to refugees fleeing Afghanistan has come under scrutiny in recent months.

 Figures from February showed just 22 people, including eight children, had been resettled in the UK after fleeing Afghanistan under the strand of the Afghan Citizens Resettlement Scheme (ACRS) that promised to help vulnerable refugees.